 Is Nutmeg Worth the Fees?

 Nutmeg’s fees rank slightly above average compared to some of its Robo Advisor peers, with rates reduced significantly for those investing over £100k.
 Despite this, Nutmeg represents a very attractive proposition for those looking to turn away from traditional wealth managers.

 Unlike many other companies in the wealth management space, Nutmeg isn’t afraid to divulge details of its investment portfolio performance.
 This may be due to Nutmeg’s impressive long-term results.
-Nutmeg’s 5-year performance stands at +20.6%, ahead of its peers, who are calculated at an average of 16.7%.
+Nutmeg’s performance over a 5-year period stands at +20.6%, ahead of its peers, who are calculated at an average of 16.7%.

 Impressively, Nutmeg’s lifetime performance of its highest risk pot would have earned investors over 125%.
 While suffering like everyone else from the dire economic conditions that have plagued financial markets in 2022, they still managed to gain investors 3% over a 12-month period, while other competitors have been trading at a net loss.

 You can check out Nutmeg’s performance with its helpful range of graphs available on their website.

 From our experience, Nutmeg’s customer queries are dealt with quickly and confidently.
 It rarely takes more than a few minutes to get through to a Nutmeg support rep. While users have historically reported difficulties in getting through to an agent, particularly during volatile market periods.
 It seems increased investment into their support has smoothed out any wrinkles, and recent reports have been broadly positive.

 In addition to its great customer service, a wealth of support articles also provide a handy resource for those whose enquiries may have been previously answered.